armbian/automount/README.md

 ```

 Commands support basic variable substitution in the form `${VARIABLE}`, where
 `VARIABLE` can be any of the device properties.
-Additional properties are
-accessible in certain actions:

-* The `on-mount` and `on-unmount` actions can use the `${MOUNT_POINT}` property
+Additionally, the `on-mount` and `on-unmount` actions can use the
-  to determine the current mount point.
+`${MOUNT_POINT}` property to determine the current mount point.

 *Note: The same block device can be mounted at multiple mount points, and the
 `on-mount` and `on-unmount` actions will be executed for each mount point.*

-* The `on-add` and `on-change` actions can use the `${SIZE}` property to detect
-  empty or ejected media, in which case the value of `SIZE` will be empty.

 The `mount-options` and `mount-as` values are only applicable when
 `auto-mount = yes`.